 Top Choices for Britain Rail Journeys

-The high-speed Eurostar trains are among the most comfortable ways of getting around Britain as well as a top choice for traveling to France, Belgium or Netherlands from the picturesque United Kingdom.
-They boast the top speed of 320 kph (199 mph) and can cover the London - Edinburgh distance of 653 km (406 mi) in just 4 and a half hours!
+The high-speed Eurostar trains are among the most comfortable ways reaching France, Belgium or Netherlands from the picturesque United Kingdom.
+They boast the top speed of 320 kph (199 mph).
 All bullet Eurostar trains are comfortable and offer everything you might need for a worry-free ride, including spacious cabins, comfortable seats, and generous luggage space.
 Most trains even offer free Wi-Fi.

 Commonly Asked Questions About Rail Travel in the UK